MaterializeInc/materialize/doc/developer/design/20231204_query_lifecycle_events_logging.md

 there's no good way to do this.
 We could try to detect when all the bytes we've been sent have been `ACK`ed by repeatedly polling a Linux system call to get this information.
-However, this would not measure just the time to send the data, but also the tiem for the ACK to be returned to us.
+However, this would not measure just the time to send the data, but also the time for the ACK to be returned to us.

 ## Solution Proposal